lortabac/parameters/README.md

 Implicit parameters with `Reader`-like semantics.

+Warning: experimental code, use at your own risk!

 ## The `parameters` library

 This library provides an implementation of type-safe dynamic scoping in Haskell.